-Innovation Circle Digital Sustainability Management
+Innovation Circle Digital Sustainability Management (online)

-Innovation Circle Artificial Intelligence
+Innovation Circle Artificial Intelligence (online)

-Innovation Circle Customer-centered Business Models
+Innovation Circle customer-centric Business Models (online)

 The idea behind founding the Lake Constance Innovation Cluster Digital Change (BIC) is based on the fundamental conviction that the Lake Constance region, as one of the most innovative technology regions in Europe, has extensive explicit and implicit knowledge of the framework conditions, consequences and, above all, opportunities in the context of digital transformation in industry and society.